joewdavies/geoblender/README.md

 Finally, we need to set our camera to how we want it.
 To do this, select the camera object in the object collection (top right) then set the following values:

-- In the object properties panel, set the location X and Y values to 0, and the Z to 3
+- In the object properties panel, set the location X and Y values to 0, and the Z to 3.

-- Then set the rotation X Y and Z to 0
+- Then set the rotation X Y and Z to 0.

 If the camera is too zoomed-in, adjust the focal length property (when using a perspective camera) or the orthographic scale (when using an orthographic camera).
 You can also adjust the Z position of the camera.
 For playing around with different camera angles I suggest switching to the '3D viewport' editor type and moving the camera by hand (see screenshot below).

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/camera.png">

  ## Step 3 : Plug the DEM into the plane <a name="3"></a>
  - In order for the plane to use our DEM for elevation, we need to add a new material to our plane.
-To do this, select the plane in the object collections panel (top right), then change the editor mode to shader editor
+To do this, select the plane in the object collections panel (top right), then change the editor mode to shader editor.

 <img src="https://raw.githubusercontent.com/JoeWDavies/geoblender/master/tutorial/screenshots/editortype.png">

- - Once in shader editor click 'new material' which should add two new nodes: a principled BSDF and a material output
+ - Once in shader editor click 'new material' which should add two new nodes: a principled BSDF and a material output.

  - All we need to do is add an image texture by clicking add > image texture.
 When the node appears, click the open image button and select the DEM .tif file we prepared earlier.